bennett-gpj/Gangs-and-Displacement-in-Haiti/README.md

 ## Find my page here. __URL__

 I sought to analyze the data from the International Organization for Migration's assesment of the displacement caused by insecurity and gangs in the Haitian capital of Port-au-Prince.
-The angles I sought to explore are as follows:
+That data, from March 2023, can be found here (https://data.humdata.org/dataset/haiti-displacement-idps-baseline-assessment-iom-dtm/resource/00acbb24-2a1c-4b14-9a2d-7217f6c37d81).
+I then overlaid that data with ________.

+__Questions I explored:__
 - The number of IDPs / IDPs per commune/neighborhood (hbars)
+- Site types (spontaneous or host communities) (donut)
 - Where did the IDPs come from?
-When?
-- Site types (spontaneous or host communities) (donut)
-- Who owns the land of the sites (non host communities)?
-- Average people per sq meter at sites
 - How many people over 60?
 Under 18?
 - How many sites are inaccessible?
 - Is there tension between the host community and the IDPs?